Marko Rudan: Wellington Phoenix

 On 30 May 2018, it was announced that Rudan has signed a two-year deal as head coach of Wellington Phoenix who play in the Australian A-League.
-Mark Rudan became the first ever Wellington Phoenix coach to win his first game in charge when the Wellington Phoenix were 2-1 victors over Newcastle Jets in the opening round of the 2018-19 season.
+Mark Rudan became the first ever Wellington Phoenix coach to win his first game in charge when the Wellington Phoenix were 2–1 victors over Newcastle Jets in the opening round of the 2018–19 season.
 He was announced as Coach of Round 1 following the victory.
-Following Round 2 clash with Brisbane Roar which ended in a 0-0 draw, it was the best start the team has had since the 2012/13 season.
-They suffered their first defeat of the season in Round 3 going down 3-0 to Western Sydney Wanderers.
-After disappointing results from Rounds 3 to 5, Wellington Phoenix drew 1-1 with league leaders Perth Glory in which he criticized the referee and the VAR for biased decisions, but no actions were taken.
-Wellington then shocked Sydney FC by winning 3-1 followed by another 2-0 win over Central Coast Mariners the following week.
+Following Round 2 clash with Brisbane Roar which ended in a 0–0 draw, it was the best start the team has had since the 2012/13 season.
+They suffered their first defeat of the season in Round 3 going down 3–0 to Western Sydney Wanderers.
+After disappointing results from Rounds 3 to 5, Wellington Phoenix drew 1–1 with league leaders Perth Glory in which he criticised the referee and the VAR for biased decisions, but no actions were taken.
+Wellington then shocked Sydney FC by winning 3–1 followed by another 2–0 win over Central Coast Mariners the following week.
 This marked Phoenix's first back-to-back wins since April 2017.
 He was again named Coach of the Round.
 It was announced on 15 April 2019 that Rudan would not see out the second year of his contract.

 Western United

 On 23 May 2019, Rudan was announced as the inaugural head coach for expansion A-League club Western United.
+Rudan guided Western United to a finals berth in the club's inaugural season, with the club finishing the season 5th with a record of 12 wins, 3 draws and 11 losses.
+Western United won their inaugural A-League finals match, defeating Brisbane Roar 1–0, before losing by the same scoreline to Melbourne City in the semi-final days later.

+Rudan's second season in charge of Western United was less successful than his first, with the club finishing 10th with a record of 8 wins, 4 draws and 14 losses.
+Entering Round 18, Western United were in sixth place, and were on track to qualify for a second consecutive finals series.
+However, the club experienced a spectacular collapse, ending the season on a 9 match winless run, including 8 consecutive defeats in their final 8 matches of the season.

-On 8 June 2021, Rudan and Western United came to a mutual agreement to part ways following a poor run of form to end the 2020–21 A-League season.
+On 8 June 2021, Rudan and Western United came to a mutual agreement to part ways following the end of the 2020–21 A-League season.